-All educational leadership degree candidates are required to complete master's closure activities in order to graduate.
+All Master of Arts in Educational Leadership degree candidates are required to complete master's closure activities in order to graduate.
 EDL 531 and EDL 532 will be conducted during the internship experience at the school site.
-Students will work with an assigned Capstone Professor and Internship University Supervisor on this process.
+Students will work with a Capstone professor and Internship supervisor on this process.